jchamper/ChamperLab/Anopheles-stephensi-dsx-Drive/Batch Analysis/readme.md

 For p-value calculations using a z-test, comparison groups are organized into separate independent CSV files.
 The "Batch Analysis PValue Different Groups.r" script should then used for analysis.

 The csv file should always be named "combined.csv".
-Provided csv files with different names should be renamed before use.
+Provided csv files with different names (for the p-value assessments) should be renamed before use.